amiezzi/narrow_band_least_squares/README.md

 # narrow_band_least_squares
-Uses the open source [uafgeotools/array_processing](https://github.com/uafgeotools/array_processing) in narrow frequency bands to emulate some of the capabilities of progressive multi-channel correlation (PMCC).
+Uses the open source [uafgeotools/array_processing](https://github.com/uafgeotools/array_processing) in narrow frequency bands to emulate some of the detection capabilities of progressive multi-channel correlation (PMCC).

 ## Installation
 - Follow the instructions to install [uafgeotools/array_processing](https://github.com/uafgeotools/array_processing), which will create a new conda environment.